sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 0.4

+.. confval:: html_link_suffix

+   Suffix for generated links to HTML files.
+The default is whatever :confval:`html_file_suffix` is set to; it can be set differently (e.g. to support different web server setups).

+   .. versionadded:: 0.6

 .. confval:: html_translator_class

    A string with the fully-qualified name of a HTML Translator class, that is, a